 D. Effective September 1, 2001 the Association bargaining unit will not include any Department Head who does not teach any class, including but not limited to the following positions:

-TEC's Coordinator of Technology Education Coordinator Alternative High School Special Ed Department Heads (1 H.S., 2 M.S.)
+TECs Coordinator of Technology Education Coordinator of the Alternative High School Special Education Department Heads (1 H.S., 2 M.S.)